KenKundert/avendesora/README.rst

 :Version: 1.14.2
 :Released: 2019-07-29

-Avendesora replaces the Abraxas, which are both alternatives to the traditional password vault.
+Avendesora replaces Abraxas, which are both alternatives to the traditional password vault.

 Please report all bugs and suggestions to avendesora@nurdletech.com